openxla/stablehlo/docs/spec.md

 * `LE`: `lhs` $\le$ `rhs`.
 * `LT`: `lhs` $\lt$ `rhs`.

-For floating-point element types and `compare_type = FLOAT`, the op implements the following IEEE-754 operations:
+For floating-point element types with `compare_type = FLOAT`, the op implements the following IEEE-754 operations.
+If any comparison is unordered, `comparison_direction = NE` compares unordered `NE` and the rest uses ordered comparison.

 * `EQ`: `compareQuietEqual`.
 * `NE`: `compareQuietNotEqual`.